cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 - FROM lines should have the image name and its digest.
 - Do not run an OS upgrade (like apt-get upgrade) as it will change the state of the base OS, making it harder to reason about.
 Pull a newer image instead.
-- When using COPY, record metadata for users of the deployed image, for example, git repo and commit, artefact name and download location, roles and signatures, and other build pipeline information.
+- When using COPY, record metadata for users of the deployed image, for example, git repo and commit, artifact name and download location, roles and signatures, and other build pipeline information.
 Never put secrets in an image's label or Dockerfile.
 - Do not pass immutable build metadata via docker build arguments.
 Record them in container image labels instead.
 Immutable metadata can be a version number, a hash, or build numbers.
 If you must pass build metadata via build arguments, record them in the container image label.
 - Be cognizant of build caching.
 By default, Docker will cache image layers created by the RUN instruction if the RUN instruction itself does not change.
 For example, if the RUN instruction is "apk add --no-cache", even though the intention is to not use the package manager's  cache when installing a package, Docker will just retrieve the data from it's image layer cache.
 To avoid using stale data, run docker build --no-cache.